How to Sell on Instagram: Your E-Commerce Guide To More Sales

 6. Encourage Fan Participation

 It’s all about engagement.
 Are you groaning?
 I know—you’ve heard it a million times, but it’s true.
+Learning how to sell on Instagram is a group activity whether you like it or not!

 Here’s the thing, though: While a high level of engagement is necessary to make a sale, getting that level of commitment from your followers isn’t easy.
 In fact, it’s pretty challenging most of the time.